 Relationships and interpersonal connections are seminal to the human experience; love shapes, supports and inspires body, mind, and soul.
 Romantic love is complicated and paradoxical in that it is a basic need, yet we are all wired for love differently.
 Research has shown that the happiness a person feels is in direct correlation to their most intimate relationships.

 We all need tools and skills to manage the inevitable conflicts that arise in our romantic relationships.
 The research of relational science from marriage expert John Gottman has show there are 4 components that when experienced regularly in a couple lead to the demise of the relationship.
 He calls them the the 4 Horseman and they are explained below with their antidotes:

-This is a shutting down of all verbal response – Learn ways to self soothe when one gets flooded or take a 20 minute break to de-escalate fights so that you can have a solution focused conversation.
+Antidote: Learn ways to self-soothe when you begin feeling flooded with emotion or take a 20-minute break to de-escalate fights so that you can have a solution-focused conversation.

-Understanding these tools and utilizing them takes mindfulness.
-If you are interested in a more in depth view of how to manage relational conflict and create a secure, resilient couple bubble please look up some of these experts on relationships: John and Julie Gotten, Stan Tatkin and Sue Johnson and become a relationship master so you can avoid relationship disaster.
+Understanding these tools and utilizing them require mindfulness.
+If you are interested in a more in-depth view of how to manage relational conflicts and create a secure, resilient couple bubble, please look up the following experts on relationships: John and Julie Gottman, Stan Tatkin, and Sue Johnson.
+Become a relationship master to avoid relationship disasters.